UniversalAptronym/Hearth-Box/Instructions/Cloudflared_Setup_(Web_Connection).md

 Once your system is set up, this URL will take you to the control panel for an adblocker which will reduce the number of ads for all devices on your internet.

 In the "subdomain" section, enter `pihole`.
 In the "domain" section, select your chosen URL from the drop-down list.
 Under "type" select `HTTP`.
 Under "URL", enter your **Raspberry Pi's local IP address** followed by `:8080`.
 It should have the form: `XXX.XXX.XXX.XXX:8080`.
 Click `Save`.
+Once you have Pi-hole set up (in the next section), you may then access your Pi-hole program from anywhere, on any device, by typing `pihole.[exampleweburl]` (where `exampleWebURL` corresponds to your chosen **Web URL**, including the ".com", ".org", etc suffix on the end).

 <img src="../Media_Repository/Cloudflare_Public_Hostname_pihole.png" alt="Cloudflare Public Hostname Pihole" title="Cloudflare Public Hostname Pihole" width="40%"/> <img src="../Media_Repository/Cloudflare_Tunnel_Select.png" alt="Cloudflare Tunnel Select" title="Cloudflare Tunnel Select" width="55%"/>

 Note: Technically you can use any open port number for Pi-hole, not just ":8080".
 However, ":8080" is selected to match the port we will designate for Nextcloud in a later step.
 Do not change this number unless you know what you're doing.

 # __Next Step__